alexa/ask-sdk-controls/doc/userGuide.md

 ask deploy
 ```

-After this completes you can test the skill in the Alexa Developer Portal
+After this completes you can test the skill in the Alexa Developer Portal.

 If you prefer to use Alexa Hosted skills, please create a hosted skill directly through
 the Alexa Developer Portal, then update with the Hello World code and interaction model.